Chris Collins (New York politician): 116th Congress

-Although Collins was re-elected, the Republicans adopted new caucus rules that barred Congressmen from serving on any committees if they are indicted for felonies.
+Although Collins was re-elected in 2018, the Republicans adopted new caucus rules that barred Congressmen from serving on any committees if they are indicted for felonies.
 The rule was aimed at Collins and another Republican who was reelected while under felony indictment, Duncan D. Hunter of California.

 In August 2019, Collins was listed as the 13th wealthiest member of Congress, with a net worth of $43.5 million.

+Resignation

+Collins submitted his resignation from Congress on September 30, 2019.
+It became official on October 1 after it was presented on the floor of the US House of Representatives.
+That same day, Collins appeared at a Manhattan federal courthouse and pleaded guilty to insider trading and lying to the FBI.

 Political positions

-2016 presidential election
+Donald Trump

 After initially endorsing Jeb Bush in the 2016 presidential election and donating money to a Bush-aligned SuperPAC, Collins endorsed Donald Trump for president when Bush dropped out of the race.
 Collins endorsed Trump on February 24, 2016, becoming the first sitting member of Congress to endorse him.
 He cited shared pasts in business and a need for businessmen in the White House as having influenced his decision.
 On July 18, Collins seconded Trump's nomination at the 2016 Republican National Convention.
 According to The New York Times, Collins is "one of Donald Trump’s earliest and most ardent supporters".
-Following the 2016 election, Collins served on Trump's presidential transition team.